モロッコ

 • Breakfast

-• Marrakech Tourism Marrakech is one of the four imperial cities of Morocco, known as the "Red City."
-Established in the 11th century, it is characterized by its red clay walls and buildings, with the vibrant Jemaa el-Fnaa square at its center, surrounded by a maze-like medina and colorful souks.
-This charming city, where tradition and modernity blend, has become the most popular tourist destination in Morocco.
+• Marrakech sightseeing Marrakech is one of Morocco's four historic imperial cities, known as the "Red City".
+Founded in the 11th century, it is characterized by red earth walls and buildings, with the lively Jemaa el-Fnaa square at its center, and a maze-like medina and colorful souks spreading out around it.
+This city, where tradition and modernity blend, is one of Morocco's most popular tourist destinations.

-You will visit important tourist spots such as the Koutoubia Mosque, Saadian Tombs, Bahia Palace, and Jemaa el-Fnaa square.
+Visit important attractions such as the Koutoubia Tower, the Saadian Tombs, the Bahia Palace, and Jemaa el-Fnaa square.
 [English Guide]

 • Attachment Image from Itinerary Row: 96479 Attachment Image from Itinerary Row: 96479 Attachment Image from Itinerary Row: 96479